General Residency Program See the calendar (Events, Updates tab) for 2014 activities

 Key Elements of the Program

-- The program is offered free of charge to accepted/invited artists, though there is a $30.00 application fee that helps defray the cost of the jury panels.
+- The program is offered free of charge to accepted/invited artists, though there is a $30.00 application fee that helps defray the cost of the selection panels.
 The only major expense to the participant is for transportation to and from the area (a pickup at the beginning of the session and a drop-off at the end at a Connecticut airport or bus/train station is available).

-- The format is self-directed, non-judgmental: you decide what you’re going to work on and when.
+- The format is self-directed, non-judgmental: you decide what you’re going to work on

 - Residents are provided with a private bedroom, private studio, a meal program as well as shared amenities: artists’ kitchen, Common Area, library, wireless internet.

 - I-Park annually convenes 6 independent, discipline-specific jury panels, the composition of which is substantially changed each year.

 - Application materials are processed through a convenient online submission system.